 We have determined that accounting for inventory is of significance to our audit given the scale of the Group's product range which means there is significant judgement in determining the adequacy and completeness of the inventory obsolescence provision.
-Inventory provisioning includes estimation based on both historic usage and forward-looking demand assumptions, and as a result, the deterioration in the macro-economic environment during FY23 is not considered to have a significant impact on the already high estimation uncertainty associated with this key audit matter.
+Inventory provisioning includes estimation based on both historic usage and forward-looking demand assumptions, and as a result, the continued uncertainty in the macro-economic environment during FY24 is not considered to have a significant impact on the already high estimation uncertainty associated with this key audit matter.
 Inventory quantity and cost is also included within this audit matter due to the effect it has on our audit effort.

 We have identified the defined benefit plan obligation as a key audit matter given the significant level of estimation required to determine the valuation of the gross defined benefit liability.
-The sensitivity of this estimation is heightened when there is volatility in macro-economic conditions, as currently experienced in the UK in FY22 and FY23.
-The risk has therefore not moved significantly from the prior year.
+The sensitivity of this estimation is heightened when there is volatility in macro-economic conditions, as experienced in the UK in FY23 and FY24.
+The risk has therefore not moved significantly from the

-The recoverability of the Parent Company's investment in subsidiaries and debt due from group entities is not at a high risk of significant misstatement, however is identified due to their materiality in the context of the Parent Company financial statements.
+The recoverability of the Parent Company's investments in subsidiaries is not at a high risk of significant misstatement, however is identified due to its materiality in the context of the Parent Company financial statements.